 - Put bread in all three bags.

-- In one bag, add a little water and place that bag in a dark place.
+- Take one bag and put it in a dark place.
 Place the next bag in the refrigerator.
 Place the last bag in a sunny area.
 Make sure each bag is sealed tightly.
 Label them with a marker.

 - While you wait for the results, work with your child to develop a hypothesis as to what will happen to each bag of bread.
 Think about where mold grows naturally.
 What conditions does your child think are conducive to mold growth in nature?